-I. GETTING THE MOST OUT OF NPCs In this site you will learn how to use NPC's effectively, resolving the minor issues that limit their efficiency, and you're going to become experts in using NPC's right here in the next hour.
+I. GETTING THE MOST OUT OF NET PRICE CALCULATORS In this site you will learn how to use NPC's effectively, resolving the minor issues that limit their efficiency, and you're going to become experts in using NPC's right here in the next hour.
 You will also review examples of NPC results based on the financial data of my two sample families, one at the middle and one at the lower income level, for about 125 American colleges.
 But your results will be based on your family's own finances, and they will be unique to your family.
-It will be a fun process of discovery, and your NPC results will help you focus your college search on realistic alternatives that meet your individual needs.
+It will be a fun process of discovery for you, and your NPC results will help you focus your college search on realistic alternatives that meet your individual family's needs.
 I'm certain you will find your NPC results surprising, enlightening, and maybe even life changing.
 However, your results will depend on your effort.
 Your results are truly up to you.
 To paraphrase Aristotle, "If you do the reps, you'll get the rewards."
 And the reps themselves are easy.
 In fact, they are as easy as reading the instructions at the top of the next form and filling in the blanks.
 This is a PDF version of the form I use for all my published analyses, and this is a great time to get used to it.
 The layout is the same as a baseball scoreboard, with the name of the school on the left and its final score on the right, and the only math you'll use is easier than on a 1040EZ.
 Also, unlike typical NPC results, my "Apples-to-Apples" method uses standard dollar amounts for common factors.
 This both stabilizes and enhances the accuracy of NPC results, especially for more generous colleges, allowing you and your family to make more valid comparisons.
 In addition to this PDF, I have included a Word version of this form for your convenience at the bottom of all the pages of this website.

 Looking at the "Apples-to-Apples Template", you'll notice that standard values are already filled in for Books & Supplies, Personal Expenses, Travel Costs, and Student Work.
-So, you'll only need three amounts from the individual college's NPC: the amount it charges for Tuition & Fees, the amount it charges Room & Board, and the amount it will provide your child in Total Grants.
+So, you'll only need three amounts from the individual college's NPC: the amount it charges for Tuition & Fees, the amount it charges for Room & Board, and the amount it will provide your child in Total Grants.
 Then you just do the addition and subtraction from left to right.
-For your convenience, here also is an NPC Data Sheet you and your family can use when filling out NPC's.
+Also, for your convenience, here is an NPC Data Sheet you and your family can use when filling out NPC's.
 It's ready for you and your family to fill in your answers to all the questions I was asked by all 125 colleges I analyzed this year.
 It's thorough, but it will help keep all your family members who fill out your NPC's "singing from the same sheet of music."
 It's a PDF, but there's a Word version at the bottom of this and every other page of this website.

 II.
 ACG METHODOLOGY To assure accuracy and consistency in my comparisons, I have established two sample families, one with an income of $60,000 per year, one with an income of $40,000 per year.
 My specific 2017/2018 NPC input data for both families are in the table below.
 Since your NPC results will be unique to your family, your results will not be the same as the results for my sample families.
 Also, all the tables you'll see in this website follow the same pattern, with the names of the colleges on the left, the costs and aid for those schools in the middle, and the "Remaining Balance" - what's left for parents to pay or for students and parents to borrow - on the right.
 The "Student Work" amount of $5,000 assumes a 25 hour per week summer job and an 8 hour per week Work Study job during the school year with both paying $10 per hour.
 The schools are ranked by the generosity of their financial aid programs at the given income level, with the most generous schools at the top and the least generous schools at the bottom.
 Finally, I never include any loans as financial aid anywhere in this site.
 Loans really aren't financial aid, loans are a way to defer the payment of a present cost to a later time while paying an interest fee to cover the amount of delay.
-So, all the financial aid you will see in this website is loan-free.
-Here's a table containing the input data used for my middle and lower income sample families in all the 2017/2018 Compilations and Comparisons in this site:
+So, all the financial aid you will see in this website is absolutely loan-free.
+Here's a table containing the input data I used for my middle and lower income sample families in all the 2017/2018 Compilations and Comparisons in this site:

-Copyright 2018, Mark Warns, All Rights Reserved
+Copyright 2020, Mark Warns, All Rights Reserved

-Here again are a Word version of my Apple-to-Apples template for your own college cost comparisons along with a Word version of my data input pages you can use for your own family:
+Here again are a Word version of my Apple-to-Apples template for your own college cost comparisons along with a Word version of my blank data input pages that you can download for use by your own family: